HardMax71/Integr8sCode/docs/operations/cicd.md

 uv run pytest tests/integration tests/unit -v
 ```

-For the full integration test experience, start the stack with `docker compose up -d`, wait for services to stabilize,
+For the full integration test experience, start the stack with `docker compose up -d --wait` which waits for all
+healthchecks to pass before returning.
+Then run pytest.
+Alternatively, use `./deploy.sh test` which handles startup,
-then run pytest.
-The CI workflow's yq modifications aren't necessary locally since your environment likely has the
+testing, and cleanup automatically.
+The CI workflow's yq modifications aren't necessary locally since your environment
-expected configuration already.
+likely has the expected configuration already.

 ## Workflow files